ncats/gsrs3-main-deployment/README.md

   application.host="http://localhost:8081"
   ```

-- Within the gsrs3-main-deployment repository, modify `gateway/src/main/resources/application.yml`, give it a port, tell it where the other 2 microservices are.
+- Within the gsrs3-main-deployment repository, modify `gateway/src/main/resources/application.yml`, assign a port number to `server.port`, tell it where the other 2 microservices are.
 The default settings should typically be configured for substances on 8080 and the frontend on 8082, but this is subject to change.
 The following snippet would configure things for just the substances (running on 8080) and frontend (running on 8082):

   ```
   zuul: